 - We will send you information about our services that is beneficial to you as an ICF member and in our interests.
 Such information will be non-intrusive and is processed on the lawful grounds of contract.

-- We may in the future use carry out research, including market research, statistical research on site traffic and other commercial information to assist us in improving the services we provide to you and tailor our website – this information is anonymised using Google analytics.
-This is not currently in place with ICF Ireland.
+- We may carry out research, including market research, statistical research on-site traffic and other commercial information to assist us in improving the services we provide to you and tailor our website – this information is anonymised using Google analytics.

 Your individual rights

 You have the right to access any personal information that we process about you and to request information about:

 - What personal data we hold about you

 - The recipients to whom the personal data has/will be disclosed

 - How long we intend to store your personal data for

 - If we did not collect the data directly from you, information about the source